 Matthias Kafere holds a Bachelor’s Degree in Education Language from Chancellor College where he majored in English Literature and did Creative Writing.
 He is currently studying Law at the same Chancellor College.
 He writes essays, short stories and poetry.
 He has also worked as a lexicographer at Global Inter Action.
 In 2014, his essay on Malawi’s tripartite elections became seventh in the Free Expression Institute-Malawi Essay Contest.
 In 2015, his essay, A Better Malawi, scooped fifth position in the World Bank Golden Jubilee Writing Contest.
 And oh, something he really wants you to know!
 He is an ex-seminarian.

 Madalitso Mulingo holds a Bachelor’s Degree in Education Language from The University of Malawi, Chancellor College.
 He is a French Linguistics major and African Languages and Linguistics minor.
-Currently, he is a Tutor in the Department of African Languages and Linguistics at Chancellor College, but he is also a Lecturer in Literature and Linguistics at Nkhoma University, Lilongwe.
+Currently, he is studying for a Master’s in Applied Linguistics.
+He is also a Lecturer in Literature and Linguistics at Nkhoma University, Lilongwe.
 An ardent reader of literary works, he believes in Art as activism.